kreincke/proTironeComputatri/LICENSING.md

 As long as not explicitly modified for a specific item

-* all content files - may they be LaTeX files, markdown files, diagrams, or any other files - are licensed under the Creative Commons License **CC BY 4.0**:
+* All content files - may they be LaTeX files, markdown files, diagrams, or any other files - are licensed under the Creative Commons License **CC BY 4.0**:
   * Canonical URL: [https://creativecommons.org/licenses/by/4.0/](https://creativecommons.org/licenses/by/4.0/)
   * German Version: [https://creativecommons.org/licenses/by/4.0/deed.de](https://creativecommons.org/licenses/by/4.0/deed.de)
-* all computing files - may they be Make files, programming examples, or any other files - are licensed under the MIT license
+* All computing files - may they be Make files, programming examples, or any other files - are licensed under the MIT license

+There are two exempts from this rule:
-The [proTirone logo](https://github.com/kreincke/proTironeComputatri/blob/main/logo.png) is exempt from this rule: It may only be used to visually identify the project [proTirone Computatri](https://github.com/kreincke/proTironeComputatri/), either in the given form or as 'gray scaled image'.
+* The [proTirone logo](https://github.com/kreincke/proTironeComputatri/blob/main/logo.png) may only be used to visually identify the project [proTirone Computatri](https://github.com/kreincke/proTironeComputatri/), either in the given form or as 'gray-scaled image'.
+* The framework to generate deep dives, zen presentations, and bibliographies is completely licensed under [https://creativecommons.org/licenses/by/4.0/](https://creativecommons.org/licenses/by/4.0/)

 ## Fulfillment Rules